 Castles and abbeys

-Helmsley Castle - this 900-year fortress is an English Heritage site that looks out over the handsome market town.
-Learn about its rich history in a hands-on exhibition then head out to a picnic bench in the grounds for a scenic al fresco lunch.
+This 900-year fortress is an English Heritage site that looks out over the handsome market town.
+Learn about the rich history of Helmsley Castle in a hands-on exhibition then head out to a picnic bench in the grounds for a scenic al fresco lunch.

 There’s a lovely walk from Helmsley Castle to nearby Rievaulx Abbey, the sprawling ruins of what was once one of England’s most powerful Cistercian monasteries.
 The walk marks the start of the Cleveland Way National Trail and alongside the abbey ruins are the beautiful Rievaulx Terrace landscaped gardens which include temples, giant games and picnic spots.